caldwell-matthew/lightintheironcage/content/posts/the-pilgrims-log/purpose.md

 One thing is necessary - and I confess I have not been focusing on this one thing I was made for: to know God, love God, and be known and loved by Him.
 I haven't been pursing Him wholeheartedly; it's no wonder why I feel so awful!
 I have been trying to fill my hungry soul with expensive sand instead of living bread freely given.

 I want to talk to God more.
 I want to listen to Him more.
 I want to live for Him more.
 I want to obey Him more.
 I want more of Him.
 The greatest thing to realize is that He wants the very same thing I do.

-He wants me to know Him and who He is!
-He wants me to rest in His love for me.
-He wants me to trust in Him.
-He wants me to abide in Him.
-He wants to be with me and I to be with Him.
-He loves me and wants me to rest His overwhelming embrace in Christ.
+- He wants me to know Him.
+- He wants me to trust Him and His love.
+- He wants to be with me and I to be with Him.
+- He wants me to rest His overwhelming embrace in Christ.

 How can I not relentlessly pursue this God who loves me so?